yanghengtang/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list patients.
-2. MediConnect shows a list of patients.
-3. User requests to delete a specific patient in the list.
+1. User requests to delete a specific patient in the list.
-4. MediConnect deletes the person.
+2. MediConnect deletes the person.

     Use case ends.

 **Extensions**

 * 1a.
-The list is empty.
+MeddiConnect detects that the list is empty.

   Use case ends.
 * 3a.
-The given index is invalid.
+MediConnect detects that the given index is invalid.
     * 3a1.
 MediConnect shows an error message.
     * 3a2.
 MediConnect requests for the correct input.